peach-lucien/otter/docs/03_results.md

 ## Caveats

 1. Parcel-exact recovery depends on the curation.
 Held out it collapses to roughly 10 %, while region-level recovery largely holds.
-The generalisation numbers to quote are the leave-one-region-out mean (0.74) and the curation-removed re-fit (0.90 → 0.73).
+Generalisation is measured by the leave-one-region-out mean (0.74) and by the curation-removed re-fit (0.90 to 0.73).
 2. Parcel-level claims need the right tier.
 Trust parcel granularity in `anchored_and_validated`;
    use region granularity across the validated tiers.
-3. The spatial scaffold contributes substantially, and is itself fitted to the Garin pairs.
+3. The spatial scaffold is itself fitted to the Garin pairs.
 No arm of the ablation is supervision-free, so OTTER is not unsupervised homology discovery.
 4. Laminar structure does not translate.
 See §3.
 5. Reconstruction of association cortex is poor, and a mouse model cannot address phenotypes